St Helens Park suburb profile

 St Helens Park property market performance

-The rental market for houses in St Helens Park has also seen growth, with average rents increasing by 7.1% over the last 12 months, reaching $600.
-The unit rental market remains inactive, with no changes reported.
+The rental market for houses in St Helens Park has also seen growth, with average rents increasing by 5.2% over the past year, reaching $610.
+The unit rental market remains inactive, reflecting the lack of unit sales and demand.

 | Houses | Units | |